Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 In Amplitude, after you set the `includeUtm` option to true, the JavaScript SDK automatically pulls UTM parameters from the referring URL and include them as user properties on all relevant events:

-- **includeGclid:** Gclid (Google Click Identifier) is a globally unique tracking parameter used by Google.
-If utilized, Google will append a unique parameter (e.g. "?gclid=734fsdf3") to URLs at runtime.
+- `includeGclid`: Gclid (Google Click Identifier) is a globally unique tracking parameter used by Google.
+If utilized, Google will append a unique parameter (for example: `"?gclid=734fsdf3"`) to URLs at runtime.
 By setting this to true, the SDK captures `initial_glid` and `gclid` as user properties.
-- **includeFbclid:** Fbclid (Facebook Click Identifier) is a globally unique tracking parameter used by Facebook.
-If utilized, Facebook will append a unique parameter (e.g. "?fbclid=392foih3") to URLs at runtime.
+- `includeFbclid`: Fbclid (Facebook Click Identifier) is a globally unique tracking parameter used by Facebook.
+If utilized, Facebook will append a unique parameter (for example: `"?fbclid=392foih3"`) to URLs at runtime.
 By setting this to true, the SDK captures `initial_fblid` and `fbclid` as user properties.
-- **includeUtm:** If true, finds the standard UTM parameters from either the URL or the browser cookie and sets them as user properties.
+- `includeUtm`: If true, finds the standard UTM parameters from either the URL or the browser cookie and sets them as user properties.
 This sets `utm_source`, `utm_medium`, `utm_campaign`, `utm_term`, and `utm_content` as well as `initial_utm_source`, `initial_utm_medium`, `initial_utm_campaign`, `initial_utm_term`, and `initial_utm_content` as user properties for the user.
 UTM parameters are captured once per session by default and occurs when the user loads your site and the Amplitude SDK for the first time.
-You can disable the once per session restriction through the saveParamsReferrerOncePerSession configuration option.
+You can disable the once per session restriction through the `saveParamsReferrerOncePerSession` configuration option.
 When the SDK detects that it should start a new session, it pulls the UTM parameters that are available at the time.
-Those UTM parameters will be set as user properties which persists for all of the user's events going forward.
+Those UTM parameters are set as user properties which persists for all of the user's events going forward.
 However, initial UTM parameters are captured only once for each user via a setOnce operation.

 #### Track Referrers

-If you want to track how users are getting to your website, then all you need to do is track the referrer (the referring site).
+If you want to track how users are getting to your website, then track the referrer (the referring site).

-Here are the fields Amplitude supports tracking automatically:
+Amplitude supports tracking these fields automatically:

-- `referrer`: The last page the user was on (e.g. <https://amplitude.com/behavioral-analytics-platform?ref=nav>).
+- `referrer`: The last page the user was on (for example, `<https://amplitude.com/behavioral-analytics-platform?ref=nav>`).
-- `referring_domain`: The domain that the user was last on (e.g. amplitude.com).
+- `referring_domain`: The domain that the user was last on (for example, `amplitude.com`).

 #### Enabling via SDK